skrinits/acquiring/README.md

 1. send a post request to /api/v1/transactions with basic authentication
 2. basic authentication creditials for develop environment: name=name password=password
 3. format requests in /spec/fixtures/files

+# UI
+1. For filling database: rake db:seed
+2. login and password for the admin: admin@mail.ru/password

+# Feature tests
+1. for running: `cucumber`
+2. tests is placed in ./features